Life At RIT

 As a parent of a college student, it can be painful to hear that your student isn’t feeling well, is struggling, or isn't happy.
 Even if the problem is as simple as a cold, it will be hard to not be right there for your son or daughter.
 It will be difficult for your student to not have you there as well, but there are resources at RIT to help your student through the small and large health issues.

-If your student is sick and needs to visit the Student Health Center, allow him or her to make the appointment.
+If your student is sick and needs to visit the Student Health Center, allow them to make the appointment.
 This way, your student can work the appointment around class schedules and learn to advocate for his or her own health needs.
-You should, however, help your student understand how to use insurance and refill prescriptions while at RIT.

 While college is a time for opportunity and growth, the pressures of college life can lead to stress and anxiety for some students.
 As a parent, you know how your student responds in stressful situations, and may recognize when your student needs help.
 If you have mental health concerns about your student, remind them that they can talk to someone at Counseling and Psychological Services (CPS).
 If you are unsure how to approach this topic with your student, you can call CPS for advice.